michiwerner/acr-cleanup/README.md

 ## What?

-This is an Azure Function App project that provides the functionality of deleting untagged manifests (images) from an Azure Container Registry.
-It supports both scheduled cleanups and cleanups triggered by image push events.
+This is an Azure Function App project that provides the functionality of scheduled deletion of untagged manifests (images) from Azure Container Registries.

 ## Why?